 EATTEDIT stands for Enhanced Attribute Editor in AutoCAD.
 This command is used to edit already created attributes of the block.
 You can use EATTEDIT in command prompt to get this editor or go to InsertàEdit Attributesà Single or go to ModifyàObjectà The other easiest way to get the editor is to DoubleClick the block.

 Hyperlinks in AutoCAD is a very useful property but mostly not realized.
-Any object in AutoCAD, be a line or circle or a block, when you investigate its properties, you have a filed called hyperlink.
+Any object in AutoCAD, be a line or circle or a block when you investigate its properties, you have a file called a hyperlink.
 You can use it to link it to any web page or even any local file on your hard drive.
-This AutoCAD command can be used for marking any references to the sources from which the information was drawn or to get any extra information about the object in the workspace
+This AutoCAD command can be used for marking any references to the sources from which the information was drawn or to get any extra information about the object in the workspace.

 As the name suggests, you can use this command to rename the selected object accordingly.